-214-30.7 Density, Height, and Bulk Requirements.
+220-40.7 Density, Height & Bulk Requirements

-- A. The maximum allowable density within the Venture Drive Overlay is a 5.0 FAR. - B. Building setbacks are established as the outer edge of the prescribed sidewalk and supplemental zones. - C. FAR is based upon gross land area prior to the removal of land associated with proposed streets and/or pedestrian ways. - D. On projects containing more than one block, FAR may be distributed in any manner desired so long as the total allowable FAR for the entire property is not exceeded.
+- A. The maximum allowable density within the Venture Drive Overlay is a 5 FAR. - B. Building setbacks are established as the outer edge of the prescribed sidewalk and supplemental zones. - C. FAR is based upon gross land area prior to the removal of land associated with proposed streets and/or pedestrian ways.
+(See Exhibit B) - D. On projects containing more than one block FAR may be distributed in any manner desired so long as the total allowable FAR for the entire property is not exceeded.

-214-30.8 Block Standards and Connectivity Requirements (See Exhibit A).
+220-40.8 Block Standards and Connectivity Requirements (See Exhibit A)

-- A. Block sizes New developments shall be planned containing new streets and/or pedestrian ways such that no block within the development shall contain a block frontage greater than 500 feet in one direction and 400 feet in the opposite direction without an intervening street or pedestrian way. - B. Developments shall extend streets and/or pedestrians ways to adjoining property in a manner that facilitates their future extension or provide easements for such future extensions - C. Streets and pedestrian ways for projects containing multiple blocks may be phased with respect to traffic and pedestrian circulation needs relative to each phase.
+- A. Block sizes New developments shall be planned containing new streets and/or pedestrian ways such that no block within the development shall contain a block frontage greater than 600 feet in one direction and 400 feet in the opposite direction without an intervening street or pedestrian way. - B. Developments shall extend streets and/or pedestrians ways to adjoining property in a manner that facilitates their future extension. - C. Streets and pedestrian ways will meet all standards set for in Section 220-40.8. - D. Streets and pedestrian ways for projects containing multiple blocks may be phase with respect to traffic and pedestrian circulation needs relative to each phase.
 Phasing will be such to complete block as developed.

-214-30.9 Street and Pedestrian Way Standards (See Exhibits A & B).
+220-40.9 Street and Pedestrian Way Standards (See Exhibits B & C)

-A. Streets.
+A. Streets